 - Burn calories

 - Improve knees and back

 A thirty-minute running workout a day can drastically change your life.
 Moreover, it can help build muscles, speed, power, burn fat, and increase endurance.
 The trick is to change it up and use different running surfaces.
-Running improves your cardiovascular health, weight management, athleticism, and weight room performance.
+As a result, running improves cardiovascular health, weight management, athleticism, and weight room performance.

-In short, running is for everyone, no matter how old you get or what shape you are in.
-Always start at your level and consult a trainer or your doctor to get the most out of any exercise or fitness activity.
+In short, running is for everyone, no matter how old you get or your shape.
+Always start at your level and consult a trainer or doctor to get the most out of any exercise or fitness activity.
 Finally, to reduce the impact of running on your joints, run on a natural service like the ground, grass, sand, or a hill.
-Natural surfaces may slow you down, but they will provide a safe, more resistant workout for you.
+Natural surfaces may slow you down, but they provide a safe, more resistant workout.